saadsaifse/uber-speeds-data-analysis/README.md

 For more information about Uber's speed data, checkout [this](https://medium.com/uber-movement/working-with-uber-movement-speeds-data-cc01d35937b3) article.

 Having said that, analysis as a Python Jupyter Notebook can be found [here](./src/fullAnalysis.ipynb) along with detailed documentation and discussion of results.

+### Environment Setup and Usage

+This project uses Python3 with Jupyter Notebook.
+The easiest way to install both is using [Anaconda distribution](https://www.anaconda.com/distribution/).
+Once Anaconda is installed, make sure you have the following packages installed as the script depends upon these packages.

+* Numpy
+* Pandas
+* Geopandas
+* Statsmodel